ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A free-text description of variation.
+A free-text definition of variation.

 **Information Model**